 It’s very satisfying to know that people are conducting an organic search and they stumble upon your blog or website.
 If it shows up on page one of Google, that means that Google finds your site the most relevant for that search query.
 Although this is the ultimate goal, you should not rely on search queries alone to get ranking power.

 The amount of traffic to your website helps determine your ranking power.
 You can increase traffic by sharing with a relevant audience.
+Promoting your content is imperative to having success in your blogging efforts.
 Share your blog to your social media profiles.
 If your bank has an email marketing newsletter, include it in your next newsletter.
 The more people who view your blog, the more relevant it becomes, and the better it ranks.

 Don’t Set it and Forget it